 Different types of Chinese E-commerce platforms

 The Chinese market has developed lots of successful E-commerce platforms.
 All of which, cater to the needs of the consumers and products.
-However, this can be confusing for new companies entering the Chinese market as they are often unsure as to which is the best platform is for their brand.

 In 2018, Kantar Media released a whitepaper to show which businesses best suit the different types of E-commerce platforms: